 Often, people involved in serious accidents end up with catastrophic injuries that change the course of their lives.
 This could mean a significant decline in the quality of life they were living as it confines their abilities to function in daily activities.
 Not only these injuries affect the victim, but they also result in severe repercussions for the victim’s family.
 Apart from witnessing their loved one suffering, they might have to take care of him/her for a long time.
 As a result, the family could come under severe financial strain.
 As the pain and suffering are considerably higher in catastrophic injuries, the victim is entitled to receive much higher compensation compared to the ones who suffer minor injuries.

 We at Diamond and Diamond have vast experience when it comes to dealing with catastrophic personal injury cases, especially in the state of Ontario.
 In the times of despair, you need a lawyer who can get the compensation you deserve.
-Our award-winning team of lawyers is ready to fight for you!
+Our team of lawyers is ready to fight for you!

 What is a Catastrophic Injury?